Trehalose: properties, sources, biosynthesis, role, and digestion

 Trehalose performs multiple functions in very different organisms.
 Some functions are shared by different organisms, whereas others are peculiar to specific organisms.

-• In plants, insects, nematodes and bacteria, it is involved in the adaptive response to abiotic stresses, such as extreme temperatures, changes in osmotic pressure and salinity, nutrient deprivation or desiccation from salt or drought.[17]
+• In plants, insects, nematodes and bacteria, it is involved in the adaptive response to abiotic stresses, such as extreme temperatures, changes in osmotic pressure and salinity, nutrient deprivation, or desiccation caused by salt or drought.[17]
 By accumulating in the cell, it helps to overcome stressful conditions by limiting damage to biological molecules.[18]
 In plants, trehalose accumulation under stress conditions is related to transcriptional activation of the genes encoding biosynthesis enzymes or to inhibition of trehalase activity.[12]

-Once stress condition is relieved, trehalose returns to normal levels.[17]
+Once stress condition are relieved, trehalose returns to normal levels.[17]

 • It can act as a storage carbohydrate and carbon transport molecule.